 - Staff one 8 to 10 hour shift per week

-- Will have approximately 40 additional staffing shifts scheduled during the residency year
+- Approximately 40 additional staffing shifts scheduled during the residency year

-- Staff up to six “sick call pulls” per residency year
+- Staff up to six (6) “sick call pulls” during the year

 *Additional activities may be required based on project and rotation selection.
 Satisfactory completion of the above list is intended as a minimum to earn a Froedtert Hospital residency certificate.